Ukrainian leaders predict more gruesome discoveries ahead

 When the Russian attack began, they moved to the basement of an apartment building and spent five nights there.
 “We had nothing to eat.
 We had no drinking water,” Vizavik said.
 “We were frightened to go out.
 Then some volunteers starting helping us.”

 She said they don’t know whether their house survived the shelling because they were too frightened to check before leaving town.
-They hope to reach safety in the Czech Republic.
+They hoped to reach safety in the Czech Republic.

 Marina Morozova and her husband fled from Kherson, the first major city to fall to the Russians.